ELM Responsible Investments Global Fund Impact Report

 Impact:

-Tesla has made significant contributions in accelerating the world's transition to sustainable energy.
+Tesla continues to push forward the transition to sustainable energy.

 Engagement Topics:

-Environmental and social issues in the company’s supply chain when it comes to sourcing critical minerals.
-CEO Elon Musk’s resistance to oversight, public statements on social media and poor governance.
-We engage with the company via email, and continue to do so.
+Environmental and social issues in the company’s supply chain, when it comes to sourcing critical minerals, CEO Elon Musk’s resistance to oversight, public statements on social media and poor governance.
+We maintain active engagement with Tesla via email, and continue to do so.

-Joby Aviation is an innovative aerospace company focused on revolutionizing mobility with electric vertical take-off and landing (eVTOL) aircraft.
+Joby Aviation is an innovative aerospace company focused on revolutionising mobility with electric vertical take-off and landing (eVTOL) aircraft.
 They aim to transform urban transportation, offering a sustainable, efficient alternative to conventional ground travel, with a strong commitment to reducing urban congestion and carbon emissions.
+Beyond its zero-emission aircraft, Joby is building toward operational systems and infrastructure aligned with sustainability and safety.

 Impact: